-Operation Level Agreement
+Operational Level Agreement

 Service Level Management

-Planning process involves:
+The planning process involves:

-Development process involves:
+The development process involves:

-- Define, develop, negotiate and standardize SLTs for OLA.
+- Define, develop, negotiate, and standardize SLTs for OLA.

 - Encompass SLTs in OLA.